-- 1. Gather facts:
+1. Gather facts:

 - History

 - Physical examination

 - Laboratory and radiology tests

 - 2. Interpret the facts and render a diagnosis.

 - 3. Treat the patient, if feasible.

 - 4. Follow up on results of treatment.

+A diagnosis is simultaneously a summing up of a patient's problem, a prediction about the course the disease will take, or prognosis, and a guide for treatment.
 Therapy is undertaken in an attempt to alter the natural course of the patient's disease.
 The goal of therapy depends on the disease.
 The goal of treating a middle ear infection in a child is to eradicate the infection.
 The goal of treating diabetes is to prevent complications.
 The goal of surgery after a patient has been in a motor vehicle accident and has a major internal hemorrhage is to stop the hemorrhage and thereby avert the patient's death.
-The goal of treatment of widely metastatic cancer is no longer to cure but to alleviate pain in the last days or weeks of a patient's life.
+The goal of treatment of widely metastatic cancer is to alleviate pain in the last days or weeks of a patient's life.
 Whatever the goal of treatment, follow-up of the patient is essential to monitor progress toward the goal; determine whether complications, or secondary problems that emerge as a consequence of treatment, have developed; and alter therapeutic efforts accordingly.

-Diagnosis of specific diseases is useful not only for determining treatment and prognosis in any specific instance of disease but also to future patients.
+Diagnosis of specific diseases is useful not only for determining treatment and prognosis in any specific instance of disease, but also to gather data that can help guide diagnosis and therapy for future patients.
 It is through collection of data by disease category that knowledge of prognosis, effectiveness of treatment, and frequency of complications is derived.
 Sometimes these data also further the health profession's understanding of the cause of a disease.
 This is particularly true when the distribution of the disease gives clues as to possible causative factors.
 For example, our knowledge about how the human immunodeficiency virus (HIV), the cause of AIDS, is spread began with the insight that the first patients to come down with this disease in the United States were (homosexual) men practicing unprotected sex with multiple sexual partners.
+Our understanding of the etiology of lung cancer began when physicians repeatedly and independently of each other observed that by far the majority of patients with this disease were cigarette smokers.